philwilkes/TLS2trees/README.md

 Summary information about the plot and the processing times.
 Be aware: if you open this while processing and FSCT attempts to write to the open file, it will throw a permission error.

-**plot_extents.csv**
-Latitude and longitude coordinates of a rectangle defined by the edges of the plot and the plot centre.

 ![simple_outputs.png](readme_images/simple_outputs.png)